 The "Snow and Symphony" festival is focused on six gala concerts in luxury hotels in St Moritz and the neighbouring villages of Sils and Pontresina.
 These take place at a mere 1,800 metres above sea level.

-But traditionally there are performances where the highest notes are literally guaranteed.
+Traditionally the festival stages performances where literally the highest notes are guaranteed.
 For example, less conventional concert venues are the summit stations of Corviglia and Corvatsch, which at an altitude of over 3,000 metres can only be reached by cable car.

 Kasarova will sing excerpts from Bizet's Carmen for the first time - she has never played the role on stage.
 Another first is the première of an orchestral piece commissioned by "Snow and Symphony" from Swiss composer Martin Derungs.

 But the festival also has its lighter side.
 The Classic Buskers are appearing with all manner of unlikely wind instruments, while other guest performers include the musical clowns, Les Rossyann.